Josh Rojas Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.60 team ERA that ranks 24th among all MLB pitching staffs.
+- The pitching staff for the Nationals has a collective 7.5 K/9, the worst in MLB.

-- Nationals pitchers combine to surrender 81 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Nationals' 4.70 team ERA ranks 25th among all MLB pitching staffs.

-- The righty's last time out came on Wednesday against the Los Angeles Dodgers, when he tossed five innings, surrendering four earned runs while allowing eight hits.
+- Nationals pitchers combine to surrender 83 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- The 26-year-old has amassed a 5.67 ERA and 7.3 strikeouts per nine innings in six games this season, while allowing a batting average of .262 to opposing hitters.
+- The righty last pitched on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.